Corporate Tax Reform

-According to the pre-draft repair law, the group contribution agreement will have to be added to the tax return in order to benefit from the deduction.
+According to the draft repair law, the group contribution agreement will have to be added to the tax return in order to benefit from the deduction.
 A model agreement will be issued by Royal Decree.

 Subject to the same formalities and tax treatment, the new group contribution regime will also allow the utilisation of tax losses from a qualifying foreign company, located in the EEA, in case this company definitively ceases its activities (assuming that these activities are not transferred to another group company within the 3-year period after cessation).

-In case a final EEA cessation loss has been deducted and the activities of the foreign company concerned are restarted within a 3-year period, the previously deducted group contribution will have to be recaptured by adding it to the Belgian company’s taxable base for the tax year during which the activities have been restarted.
+In case a definitive EEA cessation loss has been deducted and the activities of the foreign company concerned are restarted within a 3-year period, the previously deducted group contribution will have to be recaptured by adding it to the Belgian company’s taxable base for the tax year during which the activities have been restarted.